Specification

 What functions should expect

-In cases like (add, 'x', 'y'), functions like add receive concrete values instead of keys.
-A Dask scheduler replaces keys (like 'x' and 'y') with their computed values (like 1, and 2) before calling the add function.
+In cases like Task("t", add, TaskRef('x'), 2), functions like add receive concrete values instead of keys.
+A Dask scheduler replaces task references (like x) with their computed values (like 1) before calling the add function.
+These references can be provided as either literal key references using TaskRef or if a reference to the task is available, by calling ref() on the task itself.

 Entry Point - The get function